-Prerequisites: 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1120 recommended)

-Transferable (refer to transfer guide)

-POLI 4210 CR-3

-Democracy: Classic and Contemporary Debates

-Students will critically examine democratic thought.
+Prerequisites: 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1120 recommended) Transferable (refer to transfer guide) POLI 4145 CR-3 (formerly POLI 3145) Border Regions and Trans-Border Politics Students will acquire a factual and conceptual framework for the comparative analysis of trans-border regions in international politics.
+They will analyze two types and two levels of transborders: peaceful and conflictual, and regional-continental/local.
+Students will review a spectrum of trans-border areas in the Americas, Western and Eastern Europe, and Asia.
+They will address the challenges of multi-level governance in the 21st century in the context of case studies of peaceful trans-border regions.
+Students will analyze the political, social, economic and environmental impacts of trans-border integration; the tension between nation-state, inter-governmentalism and supranationalism; identity, citizenship and democracy; and the status of trans-borders in domestic and world affairs.
+Prerequisites: 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1150 recommended) Not Transferable POLI 4210 CR-3 Democracy: Classic and Contemporary Debates Students will critically examine democratic thought.
 They will explore such questions as the nature and foundation of democratic beliefs, critiques of democracy both ancient and modern, affinities and tensions between liberal and democratic ideals, and contemporary visions of democracy and their critics.
 NOTE: This is a seminar course.

-Prerequisites: 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1110 highly recommended)

-Transferable (refer to transfer guide)

-POLI 4330 CR-3

-International Human Rights

-Students will critically examine a variety of issues relating to human rights, including the theoretical underpinnings of human rights, the categories of rights, the mechanisms available for their implementation, and issues relating to their effectiveness.
+Prerequisites: 45 credits at 1100-level or higher, including 3 POLI credits (POLI 1110 highly recommended) Transferable (refer to transfer guide) POLI 4330 CR-3 International Human Rights Students will critically examine a variety of issues relating to human rights, including the theoretical underpinnings of human rights, various categories of rights, the mechanisms available for their implementation, and issues relating to their effectiveness.
 They will probe the reasons why human rights violations continue to occur in many regions of the world, critically assess the emergence and evolution of the current international human rights regime, and explore the conditions that foster or hinder the implementation of international human rights norms.
 Note: This is a seminar course.

+Prerequisites: 45 credits at the 1100-level or higher, including 3 POLI credits.

-Prerequisites: POLI 1125 and 1150 Transferable (refer to transfer guide)
+Transferable (refer to transfer guide)

 POLI 4340 CR-3

 Public International Law

 Students will examine conceptual, theoretical, and empirical dimensions of international law.
 They will explore the distinction between public and private international law, and probe a range of general areas of law, including: human rights and humanitarian law, as well as specialized international law, including criminal; environmental; trade and investment; and space law.
 Students will analyze the application of international law at the national level, with special emphasis on the incorporation of international law within the law of Canada.
 They will examine the challenges of international treaty making; legal compliance and enforcement; international dispute resolution; and will explore the relationship between international law and international relations.

 NOTE: This is a seminar course.

-Prerequisites: 3 credits of 3000 level POLI Transferable (refer to transfer guide)
+Prerequisites: 45 credits of 1100-level or higher, including 3 credits of POLI 1110 or 1125 or 1145 or 1150 Transferable (refer to transfer guide)

 POLI 4420 CR-3

 Issues in Public Policy and Administration

 Students will acquire a detailed factual and conceptual framework for the analysis of specific topics within the discipline of public policy and administration.
 They will critically examine such subjects as the role of government, government intervention, the role and structure of government bureaucracies, interest and pressure groups, the management of the political process, and the relationship between public and foreign policy.

 NOTE: This is a seminar course.